JLibyvali/yet-another-c-tutorial/README.md

 ## Preaqusiites

-- A text editor (preferably vim, a plain [Notepad](https://en.wikipedia.org/wiki/Windows_Notepad) could also do it jobs)
+- A text editor (preferably vim, a plain [Notepad](https://en.wikipedia.org/wiki/Windows_Notepad) could also do its jobs)
 - Know what a shell is (cmd, bash, powershell, etc.)

 ### Don't